7k U.S. State Label Coin Series

 One of the original thirteen colonies, Georgia was actually named after King George II of Great Britain.
 But don’t hold that against them, "The Peach State" is also the home of civil rights giant Martin Luther King Jr., the beautiful Blue Ridge Mountains, and the World of Coke museum.
 In 2016, Georgia overtook California as the state where the most feature films are produced, with Atlanta being called the “Hollywood of the South.”

-Washington State Label American Silver Eagle
+Washington State Label American Silver Eagle - SOLD OUT

 State 15 of 50